dhanmoni/dhanmoni/README.md

 ### Hi there, I'm [Dhanmoni][website] 👋

-## I'm a Software Developer and a student!
+## I'm a Software Developer, GSoC'er 2021 and pursuing my Bachelor degree in Computer Applications!

-- 🌱 I’m currently learning Docker and DS&Algo;
+- 🌱 I’m currently learning DS&Algo;
 - 🥅 2021 Goals: Contribute more to Open Source projects & participate in hackathons.

 ### Connect with me: